liferay/com-liferay-commerce/readme/Nested_Fields_Support_in_Our_APIs.markdown

   ]
 }
 ```
-Finally it is also possible to request a list of desired nested properties to be loaded within the same request.
+Finally, it is also possible to request a list of desired nested properties to be provided within the same request.

-For example a request like this:
+For example, a request like this:
 ```
 ../o/headless-commerce-admin-catalog/v1.0/products/?nestedFields=images,categories
 ```
-would load both images and categories for the products.
+will include both images and categories for the products.

-The following are the supported nested properties for each entity that supports this mechanism.
+The valid nested properties for each entity that supports this mechanism are listed below.

-#### Who is affected?
+#### What is affected?

 - **Product**: [attachments, images, categories, configuration, productOptions, shippingConfiguration, productSpecifications, subscriptionConfiguration, taxConfiguration, relatedProducts, skus]
 - **Account**: [addresses, users, organizations]